ajilaries/sentiment-analyzer/README.md

-<<<<<<< HEAD
-# Sentiment Analyzer
+# Sentiment Analyzer v2.0

-A simple web application built with Flask that analyzes the sentiment of user-inputted text using TextBlob.
+A simple web application built with Flask that analyzes the sentiment of user-inputted text using a pre-trained machine learning model from Hugging Face.
 It classifies text as Positive 😊, Negative 😠, or Neutral 😐.

 ## Features

-- Real-time sentiment analysis
+- Real-time sentiment analysis using advanced ML model
 - Clean, responsive web interface
 - Easy to deploy and run